-Dallas may be known as the home to the Texas State Fair and the television series of the same name, but it is so much more!
-As locals we have discovered there is a lot to do in Dallas, Fort Worth, and the surrounding suburbs, meaning your trip to DFW will never be boring.
-Here are some of our favorite things to do in Dallas with kids and we think you will agree!
+Dallas may be known as the home to the Texas State Fair and the television series of the same name, but it’s so much more!
+As locals, we’ve discovered there are tons of exciting things to do in Dallas with kids, as well as Fort Worth and the surrounding suburbs.

 Best Things to Do in Dallas with Kids

 The Perot Museum of Nature and Science in Downtown Dallas should be at the top of your list of things to do in Dallas with kids, especially if you have dinosaur lovers in the family!
 It’s home to an incredible variety of interactive exhibits that will allow your child to fully immerse themselves in a prehistoric world.